johnhamiltondeveloper/virtual-poster/README.md

 ### Setting up backend and frontend connection

-With in the backend folder you need to change the `BACKEND_DOMAIN=http://localhost:3300` to the address and port of you frontend server to allow the backend to communicate with the frontend or else you will get a cors error.
+With in the backend folder you need to change the value in the .env file of `BACKEND_DOMAIN=http://localhost:3300` to the address and port of you frontend server to allow the backend to communicate with the frontend or else you will get a CORS error.

-### Setting up datebase
+### Setting up database

 ![](GRD_V4.png)

 For local development you can use mySQL workbench as a sql server - https://www.mysql.com/products/workbench - (v8.0.22)

-The SQL schema can be found in `./virtual-poster/MySQL/database_schema.sql` this is the SQL code that can be used to setup the mysql schema
+The SQL code for creating the schema is at `./virtual-poster/MySQL/database_schema.sql`

+within a mysql workbench server create a schema when you have the schema object created and selected copy this code into a workbench code window and run it this will create all the tables needed

+> note that this database schema code is only the code to create the tables you will need to create a schema object with in the sql system

-**importent** The mysql database system will have to be in **legacy authentication mode**
+**important** The mysql database system will have to be in **legacy authentication mode**

 how to change mysql workbench to legacy authentication mode

 - executing the mysql install file
 - select "Reconfigure" over the mysql server
 - In Authentication Method tab, select "Use Legacy Authentication Method"

 With in backend folder you need to change the given value below found in the `.env` file to ones used by your mysql database.